manosenthill/Jenkins_in_aws_EC2/Readme.md

 -Click Add Rule, and then choose Custom TCP Rule from the Type list.
 Under Port Range enter 8080.Under Source, select anywhere.
 -Click Add Rule, and then choose Custom HTTP Rule from the Type list.It always communicates with the 80.Under Source, select anywhere.
 ![security](docs/images/security.png)
+For OUTBOUND Traffic by dafault it allows allows all the traffic to all the ports to all the destinations.This means it allows traffic to any destinations.If we want we can add rules to specify which traffic to leave from the instance.Let it be default here.